-A concise letter summarising the most serious criticisms I make below has been published in Neuron, alongside a final response from the referees.
+A concise letter summarising the most serious criticisms I make below has been published in Neuron, alongside a final response from the authors.
 I make a few final remarks on the affair.

 A paper from the group of David Holcman investigates the biophysics of dendritic spines by analysing fluorescence measurements of voltage-sensitive dyes during focal uncaging of glutamate and by electrodiffusion modelling.
 Complex analysis and optimisation procedures are reportedly used to extract an estimate of the spine neck resistance.
 However, examination of the procedures reveals that the resistance value is wholly determined by fixed parameter values: there is no extraction.
 The results are also potentially affected by errors in the modelling and unrealistic parameter choices.
 Finally, the paper highlights a potential dilemma for authors who share data—should they sign the resulting paper if they disagree with it?